areskapoor/SpotifyPlaylistUpdater/README.md

 BOT_TOKEN=your_bot_token        # if needed (you may not need both)
 ```
 - Spotify Client ID & Client Secret: You can get these from the Spotify Developer Dashboard.
+   - In the Spotify Developer Dashboard, set the Redirect URI to `http://localhost:8080`
 - Telegram API ID & API Hash: Obtain them by creating an app on my.telegram.org.
 - Phone Number: If you are using Pyrogram in user mode (not as a bot).
 - Bot Token: If you are using a Telegram bot account instead of a user session.